Effects of attractive inter-particle interaction on cross-transport coefficient between mass and heat in binary fluids: Introduction

-For liquid mixtures, the mechanism of the thermodiffusion phenomenon has not been fully clarified yet, even for simple systems due to the strong correlation between molecular collisions.
+In contrast, for liquid mixtures, the mechanism of the phenomenon has not been fully clarified yet, even for simple systems due to the strong correlation between the constitutions\cite{wirtz}.
 The earliest experimental report was made for various salt solutions\cite{snowdon1960}, and studies for the other systems followed.
-For instance, Tanner\cite{Tanner,Tanner1}, Prigogine\cite{Prigogine.1952,Prigogine.1950} and Sxton\cite{Saxton} et al. reported the results for organic liquids.
-Korsching et al.\cite{korsching} performed a series of experiments on the isotope separation.
-Various theoretical models have been proposed to explain the experimental data of Soret coefficients.
-Due to the strong correlations, the gas kinetic theory cannot be utilized for liquids\cite{wirtz}.
-Instead, thermodynamic models have been developped.
-In such models\cite{Denbigh,Hartmann,Hartmann2,Keshawa,Morozov,haase,Kempers,Wurger,Dougherty,Morteza}, the Soret coefficient is related to the macroscopic thermodynamic quantities such as the heat of transport and the molar enthalpy.
+For instance, Tanner\cite{Tanner,Tanner1}, Prigogine et al.\cite{Prigogine.1952,Prigogine.1950} and Saxton et al.\cite{Saxton} reported the results for organic liquids.
+Korsching et al.\cite{korsching} performed a series of experiments on isotope separation.
+Various theoretical models have been proposed to explain these experimental data of the Soret coefficients.
+Thermodynamic and phenomenological models have been developed.
+In such phenomenological models\cite{Denbigh,Hartmann,Hartmann2,Keshawa,Morozov,haase,Kempers,Wurger,Dougherty,Morteza}, the Soret coefficient is related to the macroscopic thermodynamic quantities such as the heat of transport and the molar enthalpy.

-Apart from the theoretical approaches, molecular simulations have also been attempted\cite{kohler,artola}.
-The studies from this direction can be classified into two categories that consist of equilibrium molecular dynamics (EMD) and non-equilibrium molecular dynamics (NEMD) simulations.
-Especially, the Soret effects have been extensively studied by the NEMD simulations.
-According to the reports by Reith and M$\rm{\ddot{u}}$ller-Plathe\cite{Reith} and Galliero et al.\cite{Galliero1,Galliero2} on the binary mixtures of Lennard-Jones(LJ) liquids, the particles with larger mass move towards the colder region.
-The EMD simulations are also utilized and Vogelsang and Hoheisel\cite{Vogelsang1988} reported that the EMD reproduces the consistent results as the NEMD.
-Nevertheless to understand the Soret effect and how the Soret coefficient is determined, we need systematic simulation data for rather simple model systems.

-From the viewpoint of the thermodynamic models, the static thermodynamic quantities of liquids determine the Soret coefficient.
-As such, the fluid structure like the radial distribution function would be primalily important.
-Because the radial distribution function is not sensitive to the existence of the attractive part for the interaction potential, the existence of the attractive part is expected to has just a minor effect on the Soret coefficient.

-To see the effect of the presence of attractive interaction, in this study, we performed EMD simulations for rather simple systems, in which we have equimolar binary liquid mixtures with the same particle size.
-Varying the mass ratio of the fluids, we examined two different inter-particle potentials that are the LJ potential with an attractive part and the Weeks-Chandler-Andersen (WCA) potential.
-(The latter is the cut-off LJ potential without the attractive part.)
-We set the potential(LJ or WCA) for all the particle pairs in the system, and we chose a common set of potential parameters even for the particle pairs chosen from different components.
-The results imply that the attractive part, which is not considered in thermodynamic models, affect $L_{1q}$.
-Details are shown below.